RMerl/asuswrt-merlin/README-merlin.txt

             * Reworked IPv6 support
             * New filesystem driver provider for NTFS/HFS+/FAT
             * Webui visual update
             * Updated components (minidlna, radvd, dnsmasq)

   - NEW: Added support for RT-AC87U.
-  - NEW: HFS+ support for MIPS devices (N16/N66/AC66).
   - CHANGED: Updated N66U wireless driver to Asus's 1071 build
   - CHANGED: Updated miniupnpd to Git head (as of 20140731)
   - CHANGED: The JFFS partition on ARM devices now uses Asus's code, which means the whole unused space is now used for the JFFS partition.
              (AC56, AC68)
-  - CHANGED: Made all models use the new filesystem drivers from Tuxera, resulting in general improved USB disk performance (and hopefully improved reliability as well).
+  - CHANGED: Made all ARM models use the new filesystem drivers from Tuxera, resulting in general improved USB disk performance (and hopefully improved reliability as well) (AC56, AC68)
   - CHANGED: Download Master packages are no longer included in the firmware on AC56/AC68 devices due to lack of space.
 This simply means that on first install,